 Bedtime Routines for Both

 Daily routines are so important.
 A daily routine will help your toddler understand the day’s structure and can anticipate how things are going to go.
 The routine above is a good way to start.
-The biggest key is trying to get one-on-one time with your toddler while your newborn is napping.
+The biggest key is getting one-on-one time with your toddler while your newborn is napping.
 Remember that babies change so fast, and your schedule will need to be adjusted as they both grow.